Imagine you find yourself in a crisis. The first response of someone with strong Inner Leadership skills is to Centre themselves to regain stability.

 Now we want you to be able to recall this state at will.

-It won’t be possible to take on your preferred position in every situation you find yourself in, so we need to associate it with something else.
-This is called anchoring or creating an anchor.
+It won’t be possible to take on your preferred position in every situation you find yourself in (you might need to be sitting down or standing up) so we need to associate it with something else.
+This is called creating an anchor.

-One way to do this is to recall a key word, name, or image to associate with the feeling of being grounded.
-Perhaps the words ‘ground yourself’, or ‘Lincoln’, or the image of an ‘oak tree’.
+One way to do this is to recall a key word, name, or image that you can associate with the feeling of being grounded.
+Perhaps the words ‘Steady’, or ‘Lincoln’, or the image of an ‘Oak Tree’.
 If this works for you, take some time now to choose such a word or image.

 Another way is to create a physical anchor that can be activated by touching a particular part of your body.
 To create a physical anchor, first choose a part of your body (for example, your chin, your ear lobe, the first fingernail of your left hand, …).
 Then touch that part of your body with another finger, thumb, or perhaps hold it between your thumb and forefinger.
 Bringing the two parts together is what forms the anchor.